Black-hole hair from vector dark matter accretion: Solutions

 \subsection{Time evolution of solutions}

 To further illustrate the behavior of our solutions, it is helpful to plot the behavior of the function $\Psi(t,r) \coloneq R(r) e^{-i \mu t}$, which qualitatively captures the time dependence of $A_\mu$.
-We do this in Fig. \ref{fig:psi_evol_plots}, which shows the real part of $\Psi$ over a few radial and temporal periods in several cases.
-Each row plots one polarization of the field, and each column uses a different mass parameter $\mu M$.
-For the latter, we select a wave-regime value, $\mu M = 0.2$; an intermediate value, $\mu M = 0.4$; and a particle-regime value, $\mu M = 1$.
-The standing-wave and infalling-wave behaviors are apparent in their respective regimes, and we see that all polarizations of the field have qualitatively similar behavior in all regimes.
+We do this in Fig. \ref{fig:psi_evol_plots}, which shows the real part of $\Psi$ over a few radial and temporal periods in several cases {for $\ell = 1$.} Each row plots one polarization of the field, and each column uses a different mass parameter $\mu M$.

+{We select mass parameters $\mu M = 0.2$, $0.4$, and $1.0$, representing the wave, intermediate, and particle regimes respectively.
+In the $\mu M=1.0$ (particle regime) case, we find nearly identical behavior across the three different polarizations.
+This shows that effects from the polarizations' differing spin angular momenta are suppressed, or ``washed out".
+Conversely, in the wave regime, the field exhibits a standing-wave pattern with a wavelength depending on the mode's angular momentum, though all modes converge to the behavior from Eq.} \eqref{eq:odd-par_R_approx_behavior} {for $r \gg 1/\left(\rS \mu^2\right)$.}